thisiscetin/ttt_qlearning/README.md

-# TicTacToe game with Q-Learning
+# TicTacToe game with Double Q-Learning

 Aim of this project to build a model-free reinforcement learning algorithm (QLearning) that can play tic tac toe better than a human does.